freifunk-gluon/gluon/docs/user/accessing-nodes.rst

 as expected.

 **Access** may mean a mere ``ping``/``traceroute`` to determine if a host can be reached.
 To truly enter a machine, one will use SSH.
-How to prepare the Nodes for this either via password or a SSH public key is described in :doc:`/user/authentication`.
+See :doc:`/user/authentication` for information how to set it up.

 How to find the IPv6 address of a desired node
 ----------------------------------------------